sebastian-zieba/sebastian-zieba.github.io/_pages/publications.md

 [MPIA Press Release](https://www.mpg.de/26189037/astronomers-explore-the-surface-composition-of-a-nearby-super-earth)

-2024: Doctorate thesis: Pushing the characterization of exoplanet atmospheres down to temperate rocky planets in the era of JWST
+2024: Doctoral thesis: Pushing the characterization of exoplanet atmospheres down to temperate rocky planets in the era of JWST
 ----------------------------------------------------------------------------------------------------------------------

 Leiden University hosts my doctoral thesis on their website, which is openly accessible [here](https://hdl.handle.net/1887/3765836).